ajgearty/hello-world/README.md

 first time github
 HelloHello,

-Austin a marine scientist in training treading in new waters.
+Austin here, a marine scientist in training treading into new waters.
 First go at using github.